 In December, the FASB published ASU 2023-09, Improvements to Income Tax Disclosures, that addresses requests for improved income tax disclosures from investors, lenders, creditors, and other allocators of capital (collectively, "investors") that use the financial statements to make capital allocation decisions.
 The ASU improves the transparency of the income tax disclosures by requiring (1) consistent categories and greater disaggregation of information in the rate reconciliation and (2) income taxes paid disaggregated by jurisdiction.
 It also includes certain other amendments to improve the effectiveness of income tax disclosures.
-The amendments are effective December 15, 2025.
+The amendments are effective for annual reporting periods beginning after December 15, 2025, for the Company.
 Early adoption is permitted for annual financial statements that have not yet been issued or made available for issuance.